Jong-Min-Moon/Jong-Min-Moon.github.io/_pages/about.md

 <details>

 <summary><a href="https://doi.org/10.1016/j.csda.2024.108078">Weighted support vector machine for extremely imbalanced data</a></summary>
+Data augmentation and loss function adjustments are two common techniques for imbalanced classification.
+In cases of extreme class imbalance, it is often standard practice to combine these two approaches.
+However, determining the optimal oversampling ratio and the degree of asymmetry in the loss function typically relies on heuristics.
+We further consider the scenario where the minority class consists of subgroups and propose a straightforward method for combining data augmentation and loss function adjustments.
+This method serves as a sample-based approximation of the population-level asymptotically Bayes optimal oracle procedure.
 </details>
 <small><u>Jongmin Mun</u>, Sungwan Bang, Jaeoh Kim (2025). **Computational Statistics & Data Analysis**. [(distributable version)](http://Jong-Min-Moon.github.io/files/preprint_gswsvm.pdf)
 </small>